sijms/go-ora/README.md

 > }
 > ```

-> You should pass at least the name of the parameter to use this feature.
+> **struct with tag uses named parameters** so you should pass at least the name of the parameter to use this feature.
 >
 > Type is important in some situations
 > for example if you have field with type time.Time and you want to pass timestamp